VulturCadens/notebook/README.md

 }
 ```

-Structs are commonly use with throught pointers.
+Structs are commonly used with throught pointers.
 There's some shorthand notations.

 ```go
 package main